EB-2 National Interest Waiver Qualifications

 EB-2 National Interest Waiver Qualification Myths

-Many people come to us convinced that they qualify for an EB-2 National Interest Waiver based on misinformation they read or heard.
+Many people are convinced that they qualify for an EB-2 National Interest Waiver based on misinformation they read or heard.
 They hear stories from friends who applied as “an accountant” or “engineer.”
-This friend got a work permit, a social security card, and travel authorization.
-They are now just waiting for the green card.
-The client believes that if the friend qualifies, so does he or she.
+This friend got a work permit, a social security card and travel authorization.
+He or she is now just waiting for the green card.

-Make no mistake – a National Interest Waiver is not easy.
+Make no mistake – getting a National Interest Waiver is not easy.
 Right now, under the current Administration, is probably the hardest time to get it.
 Unfortunately, misinformation about the NIW is causing people to spend time and money on something for which they do not qualify.
 There are too many unqualified immigration service providers making guarantees and selling people false hope.
-This is a problem that is slowly starting to unravel as more and more people are getting denied.
+This problems is slowly unraveling as more and more people get denied.